Sam Bird: 2011

 For 2011, Bird moved to the iSport International team alongside Marcus Ericsson.
 His GP2 Asia campaign resulted in three retirements from the first four races but, after a strong start to the main series season, he was second in the Drivers' Championship - with the same number of points as leader Romain Grosjean.
-After this point, he gradually slipped back in the standings and finished sixth overall at the end of the season.
+After this point, Bird gradually slipped back in the standings and finished sixth overall at the end of the season.

 2013

 Bird competed for the new Motopark-run Russian Time squad in 2013 and enjoyed a hugely successful season.
-The Englishman took five wins on the way to second place in the championship, having taken the championship fight right down to the last weekend.
+He took five wins on the way to second place in the championship, having taken the championship fight right down to the last weekend.
 Bird's performances, alongside teammate Tom Dillmann, secured Russian Time first place in the GP2 Series constructors' championship.